openo-beta/Open-O/.devcontainer/README.md

 Once the compilation is successful, a `target/oscar` directory full of artifacts will be created.
 This is a so-called " Exploded WAR".

-## Access the application:
+## Access the application

 * Open your web browser and navigate to `http://localhost:8080`.
 * You should see the Open-OSP EMR application running.
 * Login credentials for local development are:
-        Username: oscardoc
+    * Username: oscardoc
-        Password: mac2002
+    * Password: mac2002
-        PIN     : 1117
+    * PIN     : 1117

 ### Subsequent Compilations